The Importance of Content in Attracting Visitors to a Trade Exhibition

 The SEC is home to a broad range of trade exhibitions, with two of the largest being All-Energy and ScotHot.

-For our latest blog, we spoke to experts Johnathan Heastie, Exhibition Director at Reed Exhibitions and Toby Wand, Event Consultant and ScotHot Event Director, to find out the importance of content in attracting visitors to trade show exhibitions.
+For our latest blog, we spoke to experts Johnathan Heastie, Exhibition Director at Reed Exhibitions and Toby Wand, Event Consultant and former ScotHot Event Director, to find out the importance of content in attracting visitors to trade show exhibitions.

 Content drives customer value